CycloneDX/cyclonedx-gradle-plugin/README.md

     includeConfigs = ["runtimeClasspath"]
     // skipConfigs is a list of configuration names to exclude when generating the BOM skipConfigs = ["compileClasspath", "testCompileClasspath"]
+    // skipProjects is a list of project names to exclude when generating the BOM skipProjects = [rootProject.name, "yourTestSubProject"]
     // Specified the type of project being built.
 Defaults to 'library' projectType = "application"
     // Specified the version of the CycloneDX specification to use.
 Defaults to 1.4.